shivayan-bora/Personal-Knowledge-Vault/vault/cs.webdev.frontend.language.html.element.block.md

 id: fnp5i2cawct5ove7lnael47
 title: Block Elements
 desc: ''
-updated: 1656828103310
+updated: 1656949207249
 created: 1656751942541
 ---

-A block level element, occupies the entire horizontal width of the parent element(container) and vertical space eqaul to the height of it's contents, thereby creating a 'block'.
+A block level element, occupies the entire horizontal width of the parent element(container) and vertical space equal to the height of it's contents, thereby creating a 'block'.

 Browsers typically display the block-level element with a newline both before and after the element.
 You can visualize them as a stack of boxes.